Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Experiments

 \paragraph{Target Data} For the actual target data used to quantify the privacy risks of the LMs, we sample instances from the Training Data Extraction Challenge~\footnote{https://github.com/google-research/lm-extraction-benchmark} where 15,000 examples (each are 200 token sequences long) from 16 different domains of the Pile corpora that are identified to be somewhat easy-to-extract are provided.
 For our experiments, we randomly sample \textit{s} samples from the 15,000 examples and make the underlying LM forget the \textit{s} samples at once.
 As a default, we show the average results of 5 random samplings of \textit{s} samples for all of our experimental settings.
 We only provide the average of the 5 samplings and do not separately report the standard deviation.
-Instead, we provide the results of each individual run in Appendix \ref{appen:full_results}. \paragraph{Evaluation Datasets} Guaranteeing stronger privacy for LMs may become meaningless if it requires sacrificing their original capabilities.
-Thus, while quantifying the privacy risks of LMs, we also quantify the original LM capabilities by evaluating the LMs on 9 different tasks: Hellaswag~\citep{zellers2019hellaswag} and Lambada~\citep{paperno-etal-2016-lambada} benchmarks to measure linguistic reasoning abilities, Winogrande~\citep{sakaguchi2021winogrande} and COPA~\citep{gordon-etal-2012-semeval} to measure commonsense reasoning abilities, and ARC-Easy~\citep{Clark2018ThinkYH}, ARC-Challenge~\citep{Clark2018ThinkYH}, Piqa~\citep{bisk2020piqa}, MathQA~\citep{amini-etal-2019-mathqa}, PubmedQA~\citep{jin2019pubmedqa} benchmarks to measure the scientific reasoning abilities.
-We use the test set for Lambada and the validation set for the rest of the benchmarks.
+Instead, we provide the results of each individual run in Appendix \ref{appen:full_results}. \paragraph{Evaluation Datasets} Providing stronger privacy protections for LMs may become meaningless if it requires sacrificing their original capabilities.
+Thus, while quantifying the privacy risks of LMs, we also quantify the original LM capabilities by evaluating the LMs on 9 different classification tasks quantifying the general capabilities: Hellaswag~\citep{zellers2019hellaswag} and Lambada~\citep{paperno-etal-2016-lambada} benchmarks to measure linguistic reasoning abilities, Winogrande~\citep{sakaguchi2021winogrande} and COPA~\citep{gordon-etal-2012-semeval} to measure commonsense reasoning abilities, and ARC-Easy~\citep{Clark2018ThinkYH}, ARC-Challenge~\citep{Clark2018ThinkYH}, Piqa~\citep{bisk2020piqa}, MathQA~\citep{amini-etal-2019-mathqa}, PubmedQA~\citep{jin2019pubmedqa} benchmarks to measure the scientific reasoning abilities.
+We also evaluate on 4 dialogue tasks (Wizard of Wikipedia~\citep{dinan2018wizard}, Empathetic Dialogues~\citep{rashkin-etal-2019-towards}, Blended Skill Talk~\citep{smith-etal-2020-put}, and Wizard of Internet~\citep{komeili-etal-2022-internet}) to evaluate the generation capabilities of the LMs.
+We use the test set for Lambada and the validation set for the rest of the datasets.
 We also show the results of measuring the perplexity on the validation corpora of Pile and Wikitext in Appendix \ref{appen:perplexity}.
-We do not include measuring perplexity as one of the main evaluations because perplexity might not be the most suitable metric for quantifying general LM performance, especially in the case of unlearning~\footnote{We give further explanation of why we think perplexity is not a good proxy for quantifying the general LM capability in our scenario in Appendix \ref{appen:perplexity}.}.
+We do not include measuring perplexity as one of the main evaluations because perplexity might not be the most suitable metric for quantifying general LM performance, especially in the case of unlearning (further explanation given in Appendix \ref{appen:perplexity}.
+We evaluate DP Decoding only on the 4 dialogue tasks because the decoding strategy cannot be applied for performing the classification tasks which is evaluated by utilizing a \textit{verbalizer}.